← Back to research

 Cautions

-• Python-centric — TypeScript SDK in beta; not ideal for polyglot teams
+• Python-centric — JavaScript and Go SDKs exist for Sandboxes, but the platform remains Python-first; not ideal for polyglot teams

-• Pricing premium — ~2x more expensive than Lambda Labs or Voltage Park for raw GPU hours
+• Pricing premium — More expensive than Lambda Labs or Voltage Park for raw GPU hours; "costs can be higher under heavy usage compared to some alternatives"

 • No self-hosting — Fully managed; cannot deploy on-premises or in your own VPC